apache/submarine/docs/workbench/README.md

 In the `Open Recent` list, there are nine items that the user has used recently, so you can work quickly.

-At `What's New?` In the list, some of the latest features and project information released by Submarine are displayed to help you understand the latest developments in the Subamrine project.
+At `What's New?` In the list, some of the latest features and project information released by Submarine are displayed to help you understand the latest developments in the Submarine project.

 ## Workspace